MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/prerequisites.md

 # Configure your Azure subscription and Azure DevOps organization for Managed DevOps Pools

-Before getting started, you must configure your Azure subscription and Azure DevOps organization for use with Managed DevOps Pool.
+Before getting started, you must configure your Azure subscription and Azure DevOps organization for use with Managed DevOps Poos.
 These configuration steps only need to be performed a single time per Azure DevOps organization and Azure subscription.

 ## Configure your Azure subscription